cttttt/what-is-docker-compose/README.md

 > * New images can be created by **committing** containers.
 > * A **docker build** is an automated sequence of container creations and commits that also results in a new image.
 > * Docker also allows the creation of **virtual networks**.
 Containers bound to a virtual network each have a hostname corresponding to the container name and can communicate freely.
+> * By default, all writes go to the top layer of the union filesystem.
+> * Subtrees of the filesystem can be exempted from the above default by mounting a **volume** over any contained directory.
+> * The backing storage for a volume can be **managed by docker** or an arbitrary directory on the host.

 ```